Cold Tire Motorcycle Accidents

-Due to risks of riding on two-wheeled vehicles, to begin with, it is vital that riders also perform a pre-ride tire inspection for other hazards.
+Due to the risks of riding on two-wheeled vehicles, to begin with, it is vital that riders also perform a pre-ride tire inspection for other hazards.

 - Checking the tire pressure while the tires are still cold (Allow several hours between rides for this to occur)

-- Inspect for bulges, uneven wear, thin tread depth, sidewall cracks, or abrasions, and screws, nails, pebbles, and other embedded objects.
+- Inspect for bulges, uneven wear, thin tread depth, sidewall cracks, abrasions, and screws, nails, pebbles, and other embedded objects.

 Tire Temperature Can Mean the Difference Between Life or Death.